Could you live your entire life out of just one bag?

 Most of us have way too much crap.
 It goes without saying that downsizing from a three bedroom two bath house to a single bag would not be possible, not even psychologically healthy for most.
 The best way actually isn’t to throw all your stuff away, but to get rid of it over time.
 You’ll be surprised how fast and addicting downsizing can become and you’ll love the way it makes you feel.

 In my case, I’ve been downsizing continually for the last ten years.
 I’m still not down to one-bag, but I’m close.
-I have some luxuries that I can afford to keep for now like a 27-inch Apple display and flatscreen tv for steamed content.
+I have some luxuries that I can afford to keep for now like a 27-inch Apple display and flatscreen tv for streamed content.
 But when my final responsibilities are concluded with my parents, the one-bag-for-life might be a possibility and not that much of a stretch.
-I don’t have a storage unit, I own about 40 pieces of clothing, and I live in a 192 square foot room in a singe-family home.
+I don’t have a storage unit, I own about 40 pieces of clothing, and I live in a 192 square foot room in a single-family home.
 I don’t have a car any longer and ride my BMW R1150GS for transportation.

 Here are some suggestions for getting down to a one-bag-for-life approach to life